 The observation of geodynamical time series claims an efficient facility to synchronize the CPU-time of the individual data recorders permanently to Universal Time UTC.
 For that reason the Walferdange Underground Laboratory for Geodynamics (WULG) has been supplied with a Meinberg NTP TimeServer.
 The time offsets between that time server and UTC in general don’t exceed 1 Millisecond, in avarage they are at present less than 0.3 Millisecond.
 A connection of any recorder computer to the time server can be established.

 Unnecessary local inspections of installed measurement systems should reasonably be avoided.
 Therefore a remote connection facility allows the access to a recorder computer inside of the WULG from any computer outside of the WULG and enables to control the state of the individual observations permanently from any remote site.

 The following instruments are installed in the Underground Laboratory:

+The GPS antenna is installed on the roof of the ECGS office.
 The real-time acquired GPS-data is automatically transfered to the Administration du Cadastre et de la Topographie, Luxembourg.